sdind/genome_annotation_workflow/README.md

 ### Directory Structure
 ```
 .
+├── config
-├── config.yaml    # Configuration file specifying input data and parameters
+│   └── config.yaml           # Configuration file specifying input data and parameters
+│   └── resources.yaml        # Resources file specifying computing resources per rule
 ├── logs                      # Log files for each step
 ├── results                   # Directory containing output files for each step
 ├── README.md                 # This README file
 └── workflow                  # Workflow Directory
     ├── Snakefile             # Global Snakemake file
     ├── envs                  # Environment YAML files for required tools
     ├── rules                 # Snakemake rules for each step of the workflow
         ├── 1_MaskRepeat.smk  # Snakemake file for identifying and masking repeats in the genome
         ├── 2_alignRNA.smk    # Snakemake file to trim and map reads to the input genome
-    ├── 3_braker.smk  # Snakemake file to predict protein coding gene using braker3
+        └──  3_braker.smk     # Snakemake file to predict protein coding gene using braker3
     └── scripts               # Custom scripts for the workflows
 ```